Health Consequences of Drug Abuse

 Long-Term Effects of Drug and Alcohol Abuse

 Over time, drug abuse can cause many different long-term issues.
 People struggling with drug abuse will need to begin using more drugs to experience the same effect.
 This tolerance also results in less pleasure over a period of time.
 Long-term results of addiction also cause serious issues with behavior, memory, decision-making, and judgment.
 Students struggling with drug abuse usually begin experiencing learning issues, and they are unable to keep up with academic programs.
 Long-term physical issues can include cardiovascular disease, types of cancer such as cancer of the pancreas and lungs, stroke, and permanent issues with the nervous system.
-When drug abuse leads to serious problems, it’s possible to begin a treatment program that will assist with rehabilitation.
+When drug abuse leads to serious problems, it’s possible to begin a treatment program that will assist with rehabilitation and sober living.
 Recovery is not easy, but with time and effort, it is possible.